Session management

 1. Go to your meet dashboard and click **Sessions** in the sidebar.

-2. Click the **New Session** button.
+2. Click the **Create session** button.

 3. Fill in the session details: